encounter12/RefactoringBookExamples/NullObject/Final/README.md

-# Null Object (my thoughts)
+# Null Object (improvements)

 NullCustomer class is unnecessary since Customer class does not have any behavior (methods), so there is no behavior to override.
-So, the solution is to delete NullCustomer.cs and add CreateDefault() static factory method in [Customer.cs](/NullObject.Console/Models/Customer.cs), which creates Customer object with default values:
+The solution is to delete NullCustomer.cs and add ```CreateDefault()``` static factory method in [Customer.cs](NullObject.Console/Models/Customer.cs), which creates Customer object with default values:

 ```csharp
 public static Customer CreateDefault() => new Customer